What is a Urinary Tract Infection?

 5. Consider changing birth control

-Unfortunately some types of birth control might put individuals more at risk for getting a UTI.
+Unfortunately, some forms of birth control might put individuals more at risk for getting a UTI.
 For example, diaphragms, spermicides, non-lubricated condoms, and spermicide condoms all might aid in the development of bacteria.
 Thus, consider talking to your gynecologist and modifying your birth control.

 Free to use, no attribution required.